 \section{Conclusions}

 We have constructed a Dark Grand Unification model to explain the dark matter–baryon coincidence problem.
-With the dark color $Sp(4)_D$ and dark quarks, which automatically arise from the extension of the $SU(5)$ GUT fermion content, the dark color confinement scale can naturally be comparable to the QCD confinement scale, explaining the comparable masses between dark baryons and baryons.
+With the dark color $Sp(4)_D$ and dark quarks, which automatically arise from the extension of the $SU(5)$ GUT fermion content, the dark color confinement scale can be comparable to the QCD confinement scale under some conditions, explaining the comparable masses between dark baryons and baryons.
 Furthermore, the model preserves a $U(1)$ global symmetry, $D - (B-L)$, which guarantees that the number densities of the two sectors should also be similar.
-The required cosmological process can be easily encoded through the ingredients in the Dark GUT.
+The required cosmological process can be easily realized through the ingredients presented in the Dark GUT.
 With these two key features, the observed $\rho_D / \rho_B \approx 5$ can then be explained.

 The dark QCD sector exhibits some interesting properties.
-The $Sp(4)_D$ gauge group features chimera dark baryons formed by a mixed representation.
+The $Sp(4)_D$ gauge group features diquark dark baryons which are not presented in a common $SU(N)$ theory.
 In addition, there are three generations of dark quarks, the same as in the SM, which introduce a flavor pattern to the dark QCD sector and provide new CP violation sources relevant for the generation of asymmetry.
 In this work, we focus only on the specific spectrum consistent with our idea, but there could be other possibilities leading to novel and flavorful phenomenology that is worth exploring.